opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-status/README.md

 Work packages can have various status depending on their types, e.g. tasks can have the status new, in progress, done, on hold, rejected, closed.
 Or any other status which you would need.

-The status can be set at the top of the work package details view or in the list view in the corresponding column.
+The status can be set at the top of the work package details view or in the table view in the corresponding column.

 ![Sys-admin-work-package-status](Sys-admin-work-package-status.png)The status field can be configured under *Administration ->* *Work packages* -> *Status*.
 You will see the list of all the existing work package status in the system.
 You can add new status or change the name and order of existing status.
 To learn about the options for configuring the transition from one status to another navigate to [Manage work package workflows](../work-package-workflows).